 Muscles that work in this way perform static work.
 There’s no movement in the joints while you are in, and muscle length does not change.
 Blood vessels in muscles pressed together, and there is almost a loss of oxygen – energy revenues are largely anaerobic.
 The muscles become tired, and they will solidify if the static muscle work lasts a while.

 Regarding the requirements for stability and to maintain body position, this will vary from sport to sport.
-In some sports such as shooting with rifle, pistol and bow, we try to find the body positions and the use of muscles that provide the most quiet of body and gear.
+In some sports such as shooting with rifle, pistol, and bow, we try to find the body positions and the use of muscles that provide the quietest of body and gear.
 This is called static stability.
 In other sports have muscles sustain a constant static pressure (where the external force variations are quite predictable).
-Such static stability is required e.g. the forearm muscles / fingers in connection with windsurfing (keep the boom), and the thigh and seat muscles that hold body position stable in speed skating.
+Such static stability is required e.g. the forearm muscles/fingers in connection with windsurfing (keep the boom), and the thigh and seat muscles that hold body position stable in speed skating.
 The stability also means opposition to the rapid and uncontrollable variation in external influence, as in wrestling, judo and skiing there all the time are talking about dynamic changes of body position relative to the surface, lighting conditions, opponents, tactics, etc.

 - Load maximum muscle tension